HTTP call

 Name | String | No | A name to identify the authorization request. |

-Authentication type | String | No | Authentication mechanism used to send the request to the authorization server.
-Supported values: none , basic , basic_direct , and basic_bearer .
+Authentication type of the authorization call | String | No | Authentication mechanism used to send the request to the authorization server.
+Supported values: none , basic , basic_direct , basic_bearer , and oauth .
 For more information, see Authentication options above. |

-Authorization user / Client ID | String | No | User name or ID used for authentication. |
+Authorization user / Client ID | String | No | User name or ID used to authenticate the request to the authorization server. |

-Authorization password / Client Secret | String | No | Password or secret used for authentication. |
+Authorization password / Client secret | String | No | Password or secret used to authenticate the request to the authorization server. |

 Headers | JSON | No | Any headers you want to include. |

-URL | String | No | The URL of the authorization server that will authenticate the request and issue the access token. |
+URL | String | Yes | The URL of the authorization server that will authenticate the request and issue the access token. |

 URL encoding